There are lots of useful exercise that can be built around them to help develop your learners' English.

 - Not too long (max 2-3 verses): You will need to break up a long song and will need to replay the song quite a few times.
-Make a tape with the song repeated over and over again, or you will waste valuable classroom time rewinding the tape.

 Activities to do with songs

-Write the lyrics in couplets or line by line on strips of paper (photocopied for a large group).
+- Song building -Write the lyrics in couplets or line by line on strips of paper (photocopied for a large group).
 Students have 5 minutes to learn their strip.
 Students in groups then try to ‘put together’ the song, one student may be secretary and write out their lyrics.
 Listen and check then sing!
 You can do this with very simple songs too.